 - Notice of change of address or telephone number shall be made within ten (10) days of the effected change.
 Notice shall not be accepted over the phone.

 - In any proceeding in which the Department is required to serve notice or an order on an individual, the Department may send written correspondence to the address on file with the Registry.
 If the correspondence is returned and a notation of the United States Postal Service indicates “unclaimed” or “moved” or “refused” or any other non-delivery markings and the records of the Registry indicate that no change of address as required has been received by the Registry, the notice and any subsequent notices or orders shall be deemed by the court as having been legally served for all purposes.

-- Basically this means aides must mail a change of address or phone number to the registry a within 10 days of that change.
+- Basically, this means aides must mail a change of address or phone number to the registry within 10 days of that change.
 There will be a form on our website for submitting address changes [http://nar.health.ok.gov].
 If an aide is served a Petition for Hearing and it comes back to the Department and indicates “unclaimed” or “moved” or “refused” or any other non-delivery markings, it will still be considered legally delivered and any pending action can proceed.
 This may result in the individual’s certification being suspended or revoked and a finding of abuse, misappropriation, or neglect placed on the registry.

 CMA Jobs in Oklahoma

-People who are Certified Medication Aide can work and pass medications in the Nursing Homes, Assisted Living, Memory Care Units, Group Homes and Independent Living.
+People who are Certified Medication Aide can work and pass medications in Nursing Homes, Assisted Living, Memory Care Units, Group Homes, and Independent Living.
 MedNoc helps its students to look for CMA jobs, and write a resume.
 We partner with different facilities to help our students to secure CMA employment.